mvanegas10/VA201620-Project09/README.md

 This project aims to solve a real problem through a visual analytics application.

+## Project definition

+Along this project we will be working with Recaudo Bogotá S.A.S.

 ## Data Characterization

 We have access to 5 different datasets.